Please note that registration is limited to current NYCHA residents only.

 Participants will:

-- Increase awareness of the link between self-care and compassion for others
+- Increase awareness of the link between self-care and caring support for others

 - Identify many strategies available to support physical and emotional wellbeing

-- Learn specific practices to move through intense emotions
+- Practice grounding and breathing exercise to move through intense emotions

 - Reduce stigma around accessing care for oneself and others